Easter Egg Toppers

-- Cut out the beak from the orange foam and glue it in place on the inside of the felt (opposite side from the bead), with white glue.
-Allow this to dry completely.
+- Cut out the beak from the orange foam and glue it in place on the inside of the felt (opposite side from the bead), with the glue.
+Allow to dry completely.

 - Layer both pieces of felt on top of one another.
 The bead eye should be on top.
 Place pins around the edges of the cut pieces of felt so they match up evenly and stay in place.